Free direct filing of federal taxes may be offered soon throughout the U.S.

 - Oops!Something went wrong.Please try again later.

 After the success of the Direct File pilot program this year, the IRS plans to make permanent the free filing of federal tax returns.
-(Phillip Rubino/Getty Images)
+(Photo by Phillip Rubino/Getty Images) (This image cannot be republished unless you have a Getty subscription.)

 WASHINGTON — Taxpayers across the United States could be guaranteed a free public option to file federal tax returns online as the Internal Revenue Service announced plans Thursday to make its Direct File program permanent.